Paraffin Wax Bath: Health Benefits, Indication, Contraindication

 ~heat is applied evenly by conduction.

-~effective only for distal extremities in the term of ease of application.
+~effective only for distal extremities in terms of ease of application.

 ~no method of temperature controls once applied.